srid/purescript-book-sources/chapter11.md

 If the `debugMode` flag is set, then the `tell` action is used to write the state to the log.
 Otherwise, an error message is added.

-The remainder of the `Game.purs` module defines a set of similar actions, each using only the actions defined by the `MonadState`, `MonadReader` and `MonadWriter` type classes.
+The remainder of the `Game` module defines a set of similar actions, each using only the actions defined by the `MonadState`, `MonadReader` and `MonadWriter` type classes.

 ## Running the Computation